erich666/McUsd/README.md

 ### Omniverse Create

-I focused on [Omniverse Create](https://www.nvidia.com/en-us/omniverse/apps/create/) as the target for this USD test file, as Mineways is a "connector" for the Omniverse system, and Omniverse is free and far along in its rendering of UsdPreviewSurface.
+I focused on [Omniverse Create](https://www.nvidia.com/en-us/omniverse/apps/create/) as the target for this USD test file, as Mineways is a "connector" for the Omniverse system, and [Omniverse is free](https://www.nvidia.com/en-us/omniverse/download/) and far along in its rendering of UsdPreviewSurface.
 Also, full disclosure, I work for NVIDIA.

 Load procedure: drag and drop McUsd.usda file into the viewport of Omniverse Create.

 There are [a few renderers in Omniverse](https://docs.omniverse.nvidia.com/prod_kit/prod_materials-and-rendering/render-settings_overview.html), along with the hydra renderer Pixar Storm being included as an option.
-All results are from
+All results are from Omniverse Create 2022.3.0-beta.5.

 #### Omniverse RTX - Interactive (Path Tracing)